git/git.github.io/Mentoring-Program-Guide.md

 something over email in a very real-time way (at least similar as instant messaging chat).

-Such chats can sometimes help a student or intern (or even long timers on the project) move very fast in a short amount of time.
+Such chats can sometimes help a contributor or intern (or even long timers on the project) move very fast in a short amount of time.
 So consider taking advantage of that.

 It's also easier for mentors to help (or understand how they could help) when discussing informally using a real time or near real time